EU chief warns of danger of complete cut-off of Russian gas | Headlines

 European Commission chief Ursula von der Leyen said Wednesday that the 27-nation European Union needs to make emergency plans to prepare for a complete cut-off of Russian gas in the wake of the Kremlin's war in Ukraine.

-The EU has already imposed sanctions on Russia, including on some energy supplies, and is gearing away from Kremlin-controlled deliveries.
-But the head of the EU's executive branch said the bloc needed to be ready for shock disruptions coming from Moscow.
+"It is obvious: (Russian President Vladimir) Putin continues to use energy as a weapon.
+This is why the Commission is working on a European emergency plan," she told legislators in Strasbourg, France.
+The EU has already imposed sanctions on Russia, including on some energy supplies, and is steering away from Kremlin-controlled deliveries.
+But the head of the EU's executive branch said the bloc needed to be ready for shock disruptions coming from Moscow and said the first plans would be presented by the middle of the month.
+"If worst comes to worst, then we have to be prepared," she said, hoping to avoid the chaotic scenes and the my-country-first attitude that some member states showed early on in the COVID-19 pandemic response.

-"We also need to prepare now for further disruption of gas supply and even a complete cut-off of Russian gas supply," von der Leyen told the EU legislature in Strasbourg, France.
-She said a dozen members have already been hit by reductions or full cuts in gas supplies as the political standoff with Moscow over the Ukraine invasion intensifies.
-"It is obvious: Putin continues to use energy as a weapon.
-This is why the Commission is working on a European emergency plan," she said.
-"We need to make sure that in case of full disruption, the gas flows towards where it is most needed.
-We have to provide for European solidarity."
-European Union countries already agreed last month that all natural gas storage in the 27-nation bloc should be topped up to at least 80% capacity for next winter to avoid shortages during the cold season.
+Energy, and the prospect of a winter without enough heating for homes or power to keep factories going, could now pose a similar challenge to EU solidarity and a source for populist-spawned division.
+"It is very important to have a European overview and a coordinated approach to a potential complete cut-off of Russian gas," von der Leyen said.
+A dozen members have already been hit by reductions or full cuts in gas supplies as the political standoff with Moscow over the Ukraine invasion intensifies.
+Highlighting the potential challenges ahead, Germany said last week it suspects that Russia may not resume natural gas deliveries to Europe through the Nord Stream 1 pipeline after planned maintenance work in July, complicating the outlook for this winter.

+Russian state-owned energy giant Gazprom blamed a technical problem for the reduction in gas flowing through Nord Stream 1, which runs under the Baltic Sea from Russia to Germany.
+The company said equipment maintenance was affected by Western sanctions.

 To slash its use of Russian energy, the European Commission has been diversifying suppliers.